gjmcn/zap/docs/contents-md/dom.md

 | on 'click' [this text a]    // [<p>, <p>, <p>]
 ```

-The optional fourth operand is an options object or a boolean indicating whether to use capture &mdash; see [EventTarget :addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) for details.
+The optional fourth operand is an options object or a boolean indicating whether to use capture &mdash; see [EventTarget,addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) for details.
 The fourth operand defaults to `false`.

-The behavior of `on` and `off` differs slightly from that of the native methods [EventTarget :addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and [EventTarget :removeEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener):
+The behavior of `on` and `off` differs slightly from that of the native methods [EventTarget,addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) and [EventTarget,removeEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener):

 * The event handler _must_ be a function when using `on` and `off`.